Coronavirus (COVID-19) Prevention

 Admission and Hours

-The grounds are currently open with adjusted hours from 7:00 a.m. to 6:00 p.m. daily (members-only hours, daily from 7:00 a.m. to 9:00 a.m.; last entry for all visitors at 5:00 p.m.).
-Some buildings and most facilities are closed until further notice (please see the Phased Reopening of Buildings page).
+The grounds are currently open with adjusted hours from 7:00 a.m. to sunset daily (last entry for all guests at 4:00 p.m.).
+Some buildings and facilities are closed until further notice (please see the Phased Reopening of Buildings page).
 Because the Arboretum is an outdoor destination, the grounds do occasionally close due to extreme weather.
-Advance, date-specific, timed-entry online member passes or visitor tickets are required for admission to ensure paced arrivals and moderated attendance levels.
+Advance, date-specific, timed-entry online member passes or guest tickets are required for admission to ensure paced arrivals and moderated attendance levels.
 LEARN MORE

 Events and Programs

 The Morton Arboretum offers a variety of events for adults, kids, and families to enjoy.
 Race under a canopy of trees, enjoy live music and a glass of wine, hone your gardening skills, and much more with one of our many events.
 LEARN MORE

 Maps and Directions

 Located in the western suburbs of Chicago, The Morton Arboretum is convenient to visit year-round.
 LEARN MORE

 Enjoy a quick bite to eat or a sit down meal at the Ginkgo Restaurant & Cafe.
 LEARN MORE